German Adjective Endings

 Die grundlegenden Adjektivendungen im Deutschen

 So, let’s start right ahead with the most important part of this article about German adjective endings.
 First of all, we will have a look at some tables which will show us the endings of adjectives which describe a noun with an definite article.
-After that, we will have a look and adjective endings for nouns with an indefinite article and without any article at all.
+After that, we will have a look at adjective endings for nouns with an indefinite article and without any article at all.

 German Adjective Endings for Nouns with a definite Article